 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 For an explanation of our Advertising Disclosure, visit this page.

 Southwest Airlines is a fan-favorite because of their competitive pricing, easy-going crew, and their first two bags fly free allowance.
 That’s why frequent Southwest patrons and those who sometimes opt for Southwest’s Anytime fare class will enjoy the Southwest Rapid Rewards® Priority Credit Card.
 With a suite of Rapid Rewards benefits and a 40,000 point signup bonus, there’s a lot to offer.

 Southwest Airlines and Chase already offer two personal co-brand credit cards.
-This new addition is the most upscale of the three personal credit cards available.
-Let’s review some of the perks of the Southwest Rapid Rewards Priority Card in comparison to the other cards available.
+This addition is the most upscale of the three personal credit cards available.
+Let’s review some of the perks of the Southwest Rapid Rewards® Priority Credit Card in comparison to the other cards available.

 The annual fee is $149, but you can enjoy several exclusive benefits that are easily worth more.

 Your annual fee for the other Southwest credit cards are either $69 or $99 plus you don’t have as many perks.
 Even though you pay less for these other two cards, you can save more money long-term with the Priority Card.
 For instance, with a single $75 Southwest travel credit, your annual fee immediately reduces to $74.
 You’ll still have more benefits (that are outlined below) for a comparable annual fee.